 The Better Offer

-Given Betfair was the first to market and has enjoyed popularity offer Betdaq, the amount of money traded on Betfair is much higher and therefore offering more markets and variety.
+Given Betfair was the first to market and has enjoyed the popularity offer Betdaq, the amount of money traded on Betfair is much higher and therefore offering more markets and variety.

 When punters look for a betting website, odds become a very important factor and can many a time, be the deciding factor.
 Oddsmakers have to find a healthy balance between offering odds that entice more players to place a bet but also, ensure they won’t shoot themselves in the foot by giving exaggerated margins in the punter’s favour.
 In this case, however, we are measuring these two betting sites on their exchange, meaning the odds here are not set by oddsmakers, but by the betting public instead.
 It is worth mentioning that in Horse Racing, Betfair offers ‘place’ SP (starting price) meaning an unmatched bet will be settled at the starting price, should it remain unmatched.
 Betdaq does not offer the ‘place’ SP feature.